-Michelin-starred chef Tom Kerridge is back for another year of his popular Pub in the Park Festivals, calling on his glitzy address book of celebrity chefs to come down and cook up a storm.
+Michelin-starred chef Tom Kerridge is packing a punch with this year's Pub in the Park Festivals, with his glitzy address book of celebrity chef friends cooking up a storm.

-This year they have doubled the number of locations from four to eight.
-So, following Marlow, Leeds, Knutsford and Bath, the festival will be touring four further towns, moving on to Warwick (5-7 July), Tunbridge Wells (12-14 July), Chiswick (6-8 Sept) and finishing in St Albans (13-15 Sept).
+This year they doubled the number of locations from four to eight.
+And following Marlow, Leeds, Knutsford, Bath, Warwick and Tunbridge Wells, the festival is now gearing up for the final two jamborees: Chiswick (6-8 Sept) and St Albans (13-15 Sept).

 The festivals play host to a selection of award-winning pubs and restaurants, which boast 18 Michelin Stars between them.
 Chefs taking part on the tour include Tom Kerridge, Angela Hartnett, Rick Stein, Claude Bosi, Tommy Banks, Josh Eggleton, Atul Kochhar, Jason Atherton, Stephen Terry and Monica Galetti, among others, and they will each be cooking up signature mini-dishes from their restaurants.

 New establishments that catch our eye this year include The Blackbird in Bagnor and The Beehive in White Waltham, both in Berkshire, as well as The Hardwick in Abergavenny, The Hind’s Head in Bray, and Bibendum Oyster Bar in Chelsea.

 It’s not all about the food though, as the music line-up is not to be sniffed at either.
 Acts you can expect to see perform include the likes of the Kaiser Chiefs, Texas, All Saints, Scouting for Girls, Will Young, Clean Bandit, Jake Bugg, David Grey and Gabrielle.